Thursday, June 18, 2026

 There's one caveat: You can use the Fujifilm "XApp" to shoot photos without setting the camera to "SHOOT WITHOUT LENS."
 My recommendation?
 Set it and forget it.
 That way your camera will work with or without connecting to the "XApp."

-The preceding "how to" video was recorded using HDMI out from my Fujifilm X-T3 camera.
-A micro HDMI cable was connected to the HDMI port on the camera, and tethered to my Apple iPad mini 6 using a MavisLink Video Capture Card (HDMI to USB) and Apple USB-C to USB-A Adapter (also known as an OTG adapter).
+The preceding "how to" video was recorded using HDMI Output from my Fujifilm X-T3 camera.
+A micro-HDMI cable was connected to the HDMI connector on the camera, and tethered to my Apple iPad mini 6 using a MavisLink Video Capture Card (HDMI to USB) and Apple USB-C to USB-A Adapter (also known as an OTG adapter).
 "Dongled," a free Apple iOS app, was used to display HDMI video from the camera; the iPad display was captured using screen recording.

 The Backstory